RanitManik/JavaScript-SuperSimpeDev-Docs/Writerside/topics/page_07.md

 * Formula: Fahrenheit = (Celsius * 9 / 5) + 32. `convertToFahrenheit(25) => 77`

 **Exercise 7e:**
-Create a function 'convertToCelsius(fahrenheit)' that takes a number in degrees Fahrenheit and returns a number in degrees Celsius.
+Create a function 'convertToCelsius(Fahrenheit)' that takes a number in degrees Fahrenheit and returns a number in degrees Celsius.

 * Formula: Celsius = (Fahrenheit - 32) * 5 / 9. `convertToCelsius(86) => 30`